-We need only consider two situations that are illustrative of an evergrowing trend before us at the present moment to see the truth of his words: the State of Illinois' attempt to push Catholic Charities out of foster care and adoption services because of our religious faith, and the attempt by the United States Department of Health and Human Services to require all private health plans to provide surgical sterilization and all FDAapproved contraceptive drugs and devices which could force Catholics out of healthcare.
+We need only consider two situations that are illustrative of an evergrowing trend before us at the present moment to see the truth of his words: the State of Illinois' attempt to force Catholic Charities out of foster care and adoption services because of our religious faith, and the attempt by the Department of Health and Human Services to require all private health plans to provide surgical sterilization and all FDA-approved contraceptive drugs and devices which could force Catholics out of healthcare.

 In the State of Illinois, the Department of Children and Family Services is refusing to recognize the freedom of religion guaranteed by the legislation in question: the Religious Freedom Protection and Civil Union Act.
-On the federal level, it may be possible to obtain an exemption from this mandate for religious reasons, but only if an organization can meet very strict criteria, criteria that Jesus himself would not be able to meet.